 To keep your search session active, a timeout dialog box will appear two minutes before your session will expire, giving you the opportunity to refresh the counter.
 When your session closes, you will lose your search history.

-How do I access the LC Online Catalog through the Library's wireless connections?
+How do I access the LC Catalog through the Library's wireless connections?

-I'm sure the Library has the item I am searching for, but I cannot find it in the LC Online Catalog.
-Does the Online Catalog list every item in the Library's collections?
+I'm sure the Library has the item I am searching for, but I cannot find it in the LC Catalog.
+Does the Catalog list every item in the Library's collections?

 The Library of Congress acquires material from all over the world in many different formats, in hundreds of languages, and in diverse subject areas.
 Six methods of acquisition are used: purchase, Copyright deposit, exchange, donation, the Cataloging in Publication (CIP) and Preassigned Card Number (PCN) programs, and transfer between federal government agencies.